 So, do yourself and your dog a favor by buying a set of clippers specially designed for pets.
 Trust me when I say that you don’t want to be responsible for several cuts along your dog’s skin.

-What to Look for in Dog Clippers for Poodles
+What to Look for in Best Dog Clippers for Poodles

 - Speed: Shaving the different parts of your dog’s body will be much easier if you have a set of clippers with multiple speed options.
 The highest speed needs to be fast enough to cut through a poodle’s matted hair.